 It’s not the specific method that matters; it’s about finding a way to get out of your head and quiet the distractions.
 This will be different for everyone.

 The keyword to mindfulness is “practice.”
 You’re not going to be able to meditate for an hour your first time.
 You may not be able to meditate for five minutes your first time!
-That’s ok.
+That’s okay.
 Take small steps.
 Literally!
 If you or your child can’t sit still, try a meditation walk.

 I started my own mindfulness practice by making the commitment to be completely there.
 Not all the time – I’m only human! – but in manageable chunks.
 I decided that each day in the shower, I would be absolutely present: I’d feel the soap on my skin, smell the shampoo, listen to the water rushing.
 This way, I quiet the distractions, worries, and anxieties that otherwise swirl through my head.
 Now that’s a refreshing shower!